DerekCresswell/GameDesign11/4 Platformer/1 PlayerController.md

 ### Input Controller

-Time to create a script to capture our input and forward it to the `PlayerController`.\
+Time to create a script to capture our input and forward it to the `PlayerController`.

+#### Movement

 If you look at the top of the `PlayerController` you will see some notes.
 We've dealt with setting up the player object so now we are looking at :

 ```csharp